 Try to keep physically active to maintain your strength and flexibility.

-It could also help to drive a car with automatic transmission, power steering, and large mirrors.
+It could also help to drive a smaller car with an automatic transmission, a high driving position and large mirrors.

 If you’re concerned that your driving isn’t as good as it used to be and you’re worried that you’re putting yourself and other road users in danger, stop before you have an accident.